philipturner/amx-benchmarks/README.md

-# amx-benchmarks
+# AMX Benchmarks

-Running linear algebra as fast as possible on the Apple AMX
+This repository is intended to coalesce data about real-world performance of the Apple AMX.
+The end goal is to run quantum chemistry (DFT) simulations as fast as possible on Apple silicon.